 - Close all windows and blinds.

-All residence hall rooms will be visited at the beginning of each break by resident assistants for health, maintenance and safety inspections.
-These are done to ensure compliance with College policy and safety regulations.
+All residence hall rooms will be visited at the beginning of each break by Resident Assistants (RAs) for health, maintenance and safety inspections and to ensure the bulleted list above was completed.
+These are done to ensure compliance with college policy and safety regulations.
 Hood College takes safety very seriously, and students are expected to do the same.
-During the break, inspection of the residences, two RAs will survey the entire room to ensure it is safe and ready for the break period.
+During the inspection, two RAs will survey the entire room to ensure it is safe and ready for the break period.
 Typically, it takes less than a few minutes.

 Be sure to review policies in the Student Handbook.
 Residence Life always has two people conduct these inspections so no one is in your room alone, and a notice is left so you know they were there.
 The campus and county fire marshals also inspect rooms over winter break.

 During the break periods, all residence hall policies and procedures will remain in effect, as are other college policies outlined in the Student Handbook.

 Alcohol possession and/or use by students is not permitted in college residential facilities (including leased facilities) when regular classes are not in session, including during these break periods.
 Any student who is found in violation of this policy will receive a sanction and may be in jeopardy of automatic suspension or dismissal from the College.
 Restrictions on alcohol possession and use in non-residential buildings and public areas of the campus, also remain in effect.

 Guests are not permitted into the building or rooms while the residence halls are closed.

 Students remaining during the break are responsible for their meals as the dining hall is not open.